Email Fatigue in Email Marketing: What is It and How to Avoid It

 In email marketing, you must stay focused on your goals and avoid distractions.
 You need robust analytics and a bird’s eye view of your campaigns and their performance so you know exactly when to react.

 This is why we made the Campaign Refinery UI so simple.
-You can execute precise campaigns, segment your lists, create audiences, design complex automation with ease, and access accurate campaign metrics.
+You can execute precise campaigns, segment your lists, create audiences, design email marketing automation flows with ease, and access accurate campaign metrics.
 This is what peak control looks like!

-When you combine these features with the best deliverability rates in the industry, you can be confident of two things, as a Campaign Refinery client:
+When you combine these features with the best email deliverability in the industry, you can be confident of two things, as a Campaign Refinery client:

 - Your emails will consistently land in the inbox.